-Carpenter Superintendents* Hiring for positions in Green Bay & Milwaukee.
+Carpenter Superintendents* Hiring for positions in Green Bay, Milwaukee & Sturgeon Bay

 Responsible for the supervision of a small to medium sized crew of skilled and unskilled workers assigned to individual projects.
 Work is performed under general direction of a construction superior (such as a Senior Superintendent, Project Manager or Field Training Supervisor) and is subject to periodic review by superiors for results obtained, changes in work methods, and adherence to company policies.